satuelisa/StatisticalLearning/README.md

 y = np.array([(1.0 * (intended == 1)), (1.0 * (intended == 2))]).T
 ```

-With those, we recycle the multiregression math with the QR decomposition:
+With those, we recycle the multi-regression math with the QR decomposition:

 ```python
 Q, R = qr(X)